 Thursday, Friday, Saturday and Sunday: 530 AM and 230 PM

 To get to the airport, you can Uber or taxi.
-We recommend Uber, it’s very convenient and you can find Ubers even in the early mornings.
+We recommend Uber, it’s very convenient.
+You can schedule an Uber which we recommend, to save time you would spend calling one.

 Option 2: Shared Shuttles and Tour Interconnection